 Move away from Middle schools

-The Northern Territory Government has announced the final design for the secondary schools in Darwin, Palmerston, and Alice Springs, following extensive engagement with employees, students, and parents.
+The Northern Territory Government announced in July 2025 the final design for the secondary schools in Darwin, Palmerston, and Alice Springs, following extensive engagement with employees, students, and parents.

 This new design is aimed at improving educational pathways, ensuring a seamless transition for students, and providing high-quality education that prepares them for post-school education, training, and employment.